Jennifer Yule Headshot

 Focused on optimising communication and behaviour change, my interdisciplinary research is inherently prosocial, promoting individual and societal wellbeing.
 Through much of my research I aim to leverage marketing insights for the public good researching topics like plant based foods, food influencers, patient communication, and healthcare communication.
 My research portfolio aligns with Marketing group themes of ‘digital marketing strategy and consumer behaviour’ and ‘health and healthcare’, contributing to the University Strategy 2030 by engaging in research that is interdisciplinary and international.
 I bridge the disciplines of marketing and healthcare by exploring consumer/patient decision-making and the influence of emerging technologies, enabled by a network of international and interdisciplinary colleagues.

-I have published 13 journal articles in leading journals including: Appetite, European Journal of Marketing, Journal of Advertising Research, Business Horizons and British Journal of Surgery.
+I have published 14 journal articles in leading journals including: Journal of Retailing, Appetite, European Journal of Marketing, Journal of Advertising Research, Business Horizons and British Journal of Surgery.
 A recent conference paper won Best-in-Track Award at the prestigious American Marketing Association conference (2024).
 My research on consumer decision making and plant-based foods has generated substantial academic and public engagement via a Conversation article (> 61,000 reads) subsequently a commissioned article in The Guardian.

-Currnetly I'm supervising two PhD students.
+Currently I'm supervising three PhD students.
 If you are intersted in pursuing PhD studies please develop a proposal in line with my research themes and expertise.
-Please only get in touch if you have a fully developed proposal.
+Please only get in touch if you have a fully developed proposal, a distinction performance (>70%) at Masters level with preferably a distinction in the dissertation.

 Research Fingerprint